anurag-z/Automation/README.md

 # Automation
-Anurag Bansod Automation Protfolio
+Anurag Bansod - Automation Portfolio

-A simple Git static page used to Present my Automation Journey and show case my sample work.

-Mentioned which technology I have worked and Hands On, tried to Implement same in my personal Projects.
+Welcome to my automation portfolio!
+This repository serves as a showcase of my journey in the field of automation, featuring some of the technologies I have worked with and the personal projects I have implemented.
+Here, you can find examples of my hands-on work, my experience with different tools and frameworks, and insights into how I've applied these technologies to real-world scenarios.